kkotinkar/nRFcloud_provisioning/README.md

 # nRF Cloud Provisioning
 This repository works as tutorial on how to perform the nRF Cloud Preconnect provisioning process.
 You'll learn how to create the required certificates, load them onto the nRF9160 SiP and perform the actual provisioning in a step-by-step guide.
 You'll also get an understanding of the nRF Cloud API.
-We will do many steps manually, otherwise use the provided Python script ```device_credentials_installer.py``` to run through this automated.
+>Important: We will do many steps manually to understand the process.
+For further automation and faster handling use the provided Python script ```device_credentials_installer.py``` to run through this automatically.

 ## Requirements
 What you'll need: